- Telangiectasia is a benign skin condition that can occur in otherwise healthy people. In some cases, it may be a symptom of serious illness.

 - xeroderma pigmentosa: a rare condition in which the skin and eyes are extremely sensitive to ultraviolet light

-To diagnose HHT, doctors may perform magnetic resonance imaging (MRI) or a computed tomography (CT) scan to look for bleeding or abnormalities inside the body.
+To diagnose HHT, doctors may perform an MRI or a CT scan to look for bleeding or abnormalities inside the body.

 Treatment focuses on improving the appearance of the skin.
 Different methods include:

-- laser ablation: laser targets the widened vessel and seals it (short recovery and little pain)
+- laser therapy: laser targets the widened vessel and seals it (this usually involves little pain and has a short recovery period)

-- surgery: widened vessels can be removed (very painful and long recovery)
+- surgery: widened vessels can be removed (this can be very painful and may need a long recovery)

-- sclerotherapy: focuses on causing damage to the inner lining of the blood vessel.
-This is followed by a blood clot causing the venule to collapse, thicken, or scar.
+- sclerotherapy: focuses on causing damage to the inner lining of the blood vessel by injecting it with a chemical solution that causes a blood clot that collapses, thickens, or scars the venule (there’s usually no recovery needed, although there may be some temporary exercise restrictions)

 Treatment for HHT may include: